cockroachdb/docs/src/current/v22.1/restore.md

 - All [tables](create-table.html) (which automatically includes their [indexes](indexes.html))
 - All [views](views.html)

-{% include_cached new-in.html version="v22.1" %} Also, a full cluster restore will:
+{% include new-in.md version="v22.1" %} Also, a full cluster restore will:

 - Restore [temporary tables](temporary-tables.html) to their original database during a full cluster restore.
 - Drop the cluster's `defaultdb` and `postgres` [pre-loaded databases](show-databases.html#preloaded-databases) before the restore begins.
 You can only restore `defaultdb` and `postgres` if they are present in the original [backup](take-full-and-incremental-backups.html).